 Fame can come with a lot of shady controversies.
 Bill Cosby, Kevin Spacey, and Al Franken are just a few examples of celebrities who were once beloved by many and were later exposed to having done terrible acts.
 And the people at Channel Awesome are sadly starting to fall into that category.
 It’s surprising how a group of people we all thought were just harmless movie critics who so many once looked up to, could be involved with everything that has been going on around the channel.
 Continue reading Channel (not so) Awesome

-YouTube is a website and an app that is used by millions of millions of people everyday.
+YouTube is a website and an app that is used by millions and millions of people every day.
 There are 300 hours of video uploaded every minute on the site, and over 5 billion videos are watched by people every day.
-Famous Youtubers have gained so much influence in the last decade.
+Famous Youtubers have gained a lot of influence in the last decade.
 Before 2005, the dream of becoming a famous Youtuber didn’t even exist.
 So how can someone like me or you possibly become a famous and rich Youtuber?

 We have watched YouTubers take over the industries of fashion, food, movies and merchandise.
 Although one of the most popular genres has been writing books.
 I recently walked into a Barnes and Noble where I was greeted with a wall of books, solely written by YouTubers.
 These books are topping bestseller lists and are constantly getting sold out.
 Many YouTubers have gone on book tours to sign books for hundreds of fans at a time.
 Continue reading YouTuber Books